LaurenGHutchinson/Lauren-Hutchinson-Capstone-Client/README.md

 - As a user, I want to be given the chance to retest myself on the areas I am struggling with
 - As a user, I want to be give links to the applicable MDN pages to help study certain topics

-(Debugger)
--As a user, I want to have the chance solve simple debugging issues in a code editor

-(Coding Challenge)
-- As a user, I want to be provided with a relavent algorithm challenge
-- As a user, I want to be able to input my code into a frontend editor and run it
-- As a user, I want to have the option to view an acceptable solution to the challenge (Future Implementation: As a user, I want to be able to get feedback or decoding on my code)

 ## Implementation